European hophornbeam is a beautiful ornamental tree that can reach quite an impressive size when fully mature.

 The tree grows into with a round bearing and does so quite quickly, actually.
 Although it has, in some cases, exceeded heights of over 65 feet (20 meters), usually hophornbeam will top out at between 35 and 50 feet (10 to 15 meters) at most when fully grown.

-- Note: people allergic to pollen should consider other pollen-free trees instead… this one has lots of pollen!
+- Note: people allergic to pollen should consider pollen-free trees instead… this one has lots of pollen!

 Smart tip about hophornbeam

 Since hophornbeam is very hardy, it will resist diseases and thus helps avoid using chemical products.

 - Mulch will inhibit the growth of weeds if you spread it around the tree.

 CC BY 4.0: Christian Berg

 CC BY-SA 2.0: Krzysztof Belczyński

 No comments yet – be the first to share your thoughts!